 "Craft Cider Making" - The Book

 In 2008 the Good Life Press asked me if I'd like to write a cider making book.
 I'd already done "Fermented Beverage Production" but that's far too technical and really pitched at mainstream producers.
 So I agreed to do a craft cider making book for the hobbyist and small producer.
 It's based on the "Science of Cidermaking" articles on my website.
 They were written originally in 1992 so I've updated and expanded them considerably into a 40,000 word book.
 The general structure and concept remains the same though.
-Unfortunately the book has no index.
-I may put one on here later, but for the time being the detailed Table of Contents is your best guide
+The first edition of the book sadly has no index.
+However, I have prepared one myself which you can download and print out as two PDF sheets from here.
+All you then have to do is trim off the margins, fold each sheet in the middle and paste them back to back on the inside back cover of the book.

 This book is for anyone who wants to grow and to make good cider, apple juice or even cider vinegar.
 Whether you have a back garden with a couple of apple trees, several acres of orchard deep in the countryside, or you're just 'scrumping' apples from friends and neighbours every autumn, this book is for you.
 Here you can learn about the equipment you need, the techniques to use and just how they work as they do.
 You'll also learn what to do when things go wrong, and how to put them right!
 Packed with a wealth of practical experience and understanding, Craft Cidermaking is for beginners and old hands alike.
 See the full contents here.